 Also, keep in mind that this is just an estimate.
 Italy isn’t necessarily a cheap travel destination, however, savvy travellers will be able to reduce their costs by using some of the tips and suggestions shared in this article.

 If you’re Canadian, you can easily offset your travel costs by using one of the best travel credit cards in Canada.
 For example, the Scotiabank Passport Visa Infinite card has a sign up bonus worth $250 and it comes with no foreign transaction fees.
-Then there’s the American Express Marriott Bonvoy card that gives you 50,000 Marriott Bonvoy points as a welcome bonus which are enough for 5 nights at a category 2 hotel when you factor in Marriott’s book 4 nights on points and get the 5th-night free promotion.
+Another option that’s popular with frequent travellers is the American Express Platinum Card since it gives you 60,000 points as a sign up bonus.
+Those points have a base value of $600, but they could be worth even more if you transfer them to Aeroplan or Marriott Bonvoy.

 Rome is a popular enough hub in Europe that, if you look early enough, you can probably find a decent deal.
 Your best bet is to find airfare deals is to avoid travelling during the high season (May – end of September).
 Average fares during the shoulder season (April or October) are approximately $600 return.